python/cpython/Doc/library/random.rst

 .. class:: Random([seed])

-   This class implement the default pseudo-random number generator used by the :mod:`random` module.
+   Class that implements the default pseudo-random number generator used by the :mod:`random` module.

 .. class:: SystemRandom([seed])